tobiascanavesi/study_planner/README.md

     ```

 4. **Use the Application**: Open your web browser and go to http://localhost:8501 to access the Study Plan Organizer.
 Follow the on-screen instructions to upload your study material and generate a personalized study plan.

-## Features

-* Personalized Study Plan: Create a detailed study plan based on your available time slots and study materials.
-* Markdown Support: Upload study materials in Markdown format for easy integration with the application.
-* Interactive Interface: User-friendly interface built with Streamlit for seamless interaction.

 ## Contributing